Signed in as:

 ---

 James Triesler has been educating and entertaining students of all ages for over thirty years.
 He currently serves as the Director of Education at the Virginia War Memorial and as Historian for the National Battle of the Bulge Association.
-Jim has a BA in political science from East Carolina University and a MEd from Virginia Commonwealth University.
-For twenty years he taught social studies at Clover Hill High School in Chesterfield County.
-He and his students were the recipients of a Save Our History Award, from the History Channel, for their class project on WWII.
+Jim has a BA in political science from East Carolina University and an MEd from Virginia Commonwealth University.
+For twenty years, he taught social studies at Clover Hill High School in Chesterfield County.
+He and his students were the recipients of a Save Our History Award from the History Channel for their class project on WWII.
 Jim has been the Chesterfield County Teacher of the Year and the Virginia Region One Teacher of the Year.
 He loves learning and teaching about history!

 ---